-If you are looking for a place for you to relax and enjoy come to Hookerton and get the a piece of beauty and peace that this place can give you!!!
+If you are looking for a place to relax and unwind - Come to Hookerton for the peace of mind that our Town has to offer!!!

 Hookerton is home to one of more than 750 Civil War sites in North Carolina, Virginia, and Maryland.
 Our Civil War Trails marker is located on Main street (Hwy 123).
 Bridges here and nearby over Contentnea Creek and Little Contentnea Creek were important to the movement of troops and supplies in this area.
 Potter set fire to the Hookertown Bridge after crossing it on his way back to New Bern July 21.
 This small town was also headquarters for Confederate Gen. James Pettigrew after his attempt to recapture New Bern failed in April 1863.